nnellans/ado-pipelines-guide/README.md

 - When creating the Webhook in the external service, make sure to point it at <br />`https://dev.azure.com/yourOrgName/_apis/public/distributedtask/webhooks/yourWebhookSymbolicName?api-version=6.0-preview`

 ## lockBehavior
-This lets you control the behavior of exclusive lock checks on protected resources.
-Protected resources include: Agent Pools, Secret Variables (inside Variable Groups), Secure Files, Service Connections, Environments, and Repositories.
+This is a 2 step process.

+First, you must define an Exclusive Lock on a supported resource.
+The types of resources that support Exclusive Locks are:
+- Agent Pools
+  - Project Settings > Agent pools > your-Pool > Approvals and checks > Add check > Exclusive Lock
+- Repositories
+  - Project Settings > Repositories > your-Repo > Approvals and checks > Add check > Exclusive Lock
+- Service Connections
+  - Project Settings > Service connections > your-Connection > Approvals and checks > Add check > Exclusive Lock
+- Secret Variables in Variable Groups
+  - Pipelines > Library > Variable groups > your-Group > Approvals and checks > Add check > Exclusive Lock
+  - This is only for variables marked as secret, as access to nonsecret variables isn't limited by checks.
+- Secure Files
+  - Pipelines > Library > Secure files > your-File > Approvals and checks > Add check > Exclusive Lock
+- Environments
+  - Pipelines > Environments > your-Environment > Approvals and checks > Add check > Exclusive Lock
+- Stages
+  - If you have a Stage with an ID and specify its `lockBehavior` property, a lock is automatically created for that Stage

+Second, you must define settings for `lockBehavior`:

-If a Protected Resource is configured with an exclusive lock check that means only one run of the Pipeline can access that Protected Resource at a time.
+If a Protected Resource is configured with an exclusive lock check, then only one run of the Pipeline can access that Protected Resource at a time.
 While that one run of the Pipeline is executing there may be more runs of the Pipeline that are queued up and waiting to go.
 What happens with these queued Pipelines depends on the value of the `lockBehavior` parameter.

 ```yaml
 lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest
 ```
 - `runLatest` all runs of the Pipeline that are waiting are cancelled, except for the latest run
+  - An exemption is when you create an Exclusive Lock on a Stage.
+In this case, only runs of the Pipeline on the same branch will be cancelled
 - `sequential` all runs of the Pipeline are allowed to execute one-by-one when it is their turn

 lockBehavior can be defined at multiple places in your pipeline:<br />![](images/pipeline-lockbehavior.png)